How To Start An Art Business In 10 Simple Steps

 How To Start A Drawing Business?

-Basically, you’ll have to build your portfolio, identify your target audience, price your work, and start marketing your drawing services.
+Typically, you’ll have to build your portfolio, identify your target audience, price your work, and start marketing your drawing services.

 Can A Beginner Sell Art?